Protonk/sr-characters/Current/suggested/sneaky face.md

 ####Role:

-He's something of a sneaky face.
 He's got all the face skills (and a little charisma), but he's *really* good at looking like he belongs somewhere or vanishing entirely.
-He can roll 12-14 to sneak into a compund or bluff past the guard with some forged credentials.
+He can roll 13-15 to sneak into a compund or bluff past the guard with some forged credentials.
 Taking advantage of social and stealth skills to gain the upper hand will be important, because he is **brutal** in close combat.
-16 to hit with a knife (11P, -2 AP).

-Astral chameleon is chosen to reduce his constant Magic 6 presense, someone remembering a bland face in the crowd with no distinguishing cyberware or weapons would maybe note the signature of an adept but might mistake him for a low level physical or magical adept (-3 to detect my signature overall)

 This character sacrifices edge and money to get the maximum practical boost from adept powers while maintaining a broad set of skills and acceptable stats.
 It's a well rounded glass cannon and an asset to any team.